ubirch/ubirch.github.io/index.md

 ## About Ubirch GmbH

 Founded in 2014, ubirch has offices in Cologne, Berlin and Munich, where it services global customers.
-Named “Cool Vendor” by Gartner, ubirch is a market leader in IoT security leveraging Blockchain.
+Named “Cool Vendor” by Gartner, ubirch is a market leader in Data Integrity Services with a Focus on ESG Data collection.
 Find out more at [ubirch.com](https://ubirch.com)

 ___